keu/docs/software/integrate-auth-system.md

     - In **Customize token properties by type** area, expand **ID**, **Access**, and **SAML** and then select **Group ID** for each type.

 7. Click **Add**.
+8. Encrypt the secret value you copied as a Kubernetes Secret on your Astronomer installation.
+See [Store and encrypt identity provider secrets](#store-and-encrypt-identity-provider-secrets).

 #### Enable Azure AD in your config.yaml file